absmohamed/JS-intro/Authentication/README.md

 - Local or Basic Authentication - username & password
 - Tokens like JSON Web Tokens (JWT) - unique token string sent in the header
-- OAuth (Open Authorization) - Think login via Facebook or Google
+- OAuth (Open authentication) - Think login via Facebook or Google

 For our blog app, we'll use basic authentication for now.